Generation

 • The 2019 facelift does not transform the chassis, but it is still the right split for keeping condenser, trim, and later-year fitment guidance cleaner.

-• Earlier 2016-2018 Civic X cars overlap in broad ownership logic, but mixing them blindly into the facelift cluster makes parts and trim guidance sloppier.
+• Earlier 2016-2018 Civic X cars overlap in broad ownership logic, but mixing them blindly into the facelift years makes parts and trim guidance sloppier.

 Which trims or years need extra care